smclab/openk9/js-packages/docs-website/docs/openk9-prerequisites.md

 ### Verify installation

-Wait a couple of minutes for all the resources to be installed, then use when indicated by the installation notes to verify the correct activation of the service.
+Wait a couple of minutes for all the resources to be installed, the run following commands to verify the correct activation of the service.

 ```bash
 $ export NEO4J_PASSWORD=$(kubectl get secrets neo4j-neo4j-secrets --namespace openk9 -o jsonpath='{.data.neo4j-password}' | base64 -d)